-Following the updated guidance from CMS, CDC, and Colorado mandates, Skyline Endoscopy Center will resume normal operations on Monday, April 27, 2020, in order to provide needed services to our community in this critical time.
+Following the updated guidance from CMS, CDC, and Colorado mandates, Skyline Endoscopy Center has resumed normal operations as of Monday, April 27, 2020, in order to provide needed services to our community in this critical time.
 The following guidelines will be observed at Skyline Endoscopy Center:

 - Continued point of entry screening for patients and visitors.

 - Patients (and visitors) are being asked to wear their own mask to the Center.
 If they do not have one upon arrival, they are given one to wear.